-Self-practice EXERCISE 8.6

-Look back at the points you came up with in Self-Practice Exercises 8.3, 8.4, and 8 to select the points-at least one from each category-that you feel you can discuss thoroughly.
+Look back at the points you came up with in Self-Practice Exercises 8.3, 8.4, and 8.5.
+You now need to select the points-at least one from each category-that you feel you can discuss the most thoroughly.

-•

 Now, collaborate with a classmate.
-Share your points and how you would expand on them.
-Ask your partner for any other ways he or she thinks you could expand on those points.
+Share your points and how you would expand on them.Ask your partner for any other ways he or she thinks you could expand on those points.